telerik/kendo-ui-core/docs/controls/hybrid/application.md

 ## Web Clips

+### Define the Web Clip Icon

-The mobile devices can create a bookmark placed on the Home screen, which is called a web clip.
+The mobile devices can create a bookmark placed on the **Home** screen, which is called a web clip.
 Users can use the shortcut to open that web page later.
 While instantiating the Application, you can specify a custom icon or disable the app mode.

-### Define web clip icon
+###### Example

     <script>
          new kendo.mobile.Application($(document.body), {